A place where horse lovers can chase their dreams.

 Jill was horse-crazy from childhood, and found her home in Laura’s budding lesson program back in 2008.
 She showed in 4-H and the Intercollegiate Horse Show Association, spent time involved in horse rescue, and ultimately found an intersection of everything she loved in teaching riding lessons.

-Jill studied education in undergrad and is a Licensed Mental Health Counselor Associate, all of which she finds intersects with horsemanship.
+Jill studied education in undergrad and is now a licensed mental health therapist, all of which she finds intersects with horsemanship.
 She enjoys helping students understand how we interact with horses as fellow living beings as well as learn skills on horseback.
-Jill is incredibly grateful to have come full-circle in Laura’s program.
+Jill is incredibly grateful to have come full-circle in Laura’s program, and currently is enjoying being a beginner in novice-level ranch sorting, team penning, and ranch cutting/cow work.

 INSTRUCTOR